Mahtwo/periodic-converter/README.md

 # periodic-finder
- Find how to write a word with the periodic table
+Convert words to write them using the periodic table